 18th Biennial Ikebana Show

-Recognized as a sculptural form of art, Ikebana, the art of Japanese flower arranging, has over 300 schools of thought.
+Recognized as a sculptural form of art, Ikebana, has over 300 schools of thought.
 Sogetsu Ikebana is a three-dimensional artistic expression composed of flower and plant material arranged in a container.
 Sogetsu promotes an Ikebana of no limits, in which plant materials of any type may be used and displayed anywhere and in any circumstance.
 Sogetsu does not encourage students to emulate nature; they encourage students to use lines, hues, and masses provided by nature to inspire their own creations.
 Combining the arrangements with two and three dimensional artwork results in stunning, contemporary installations.

 - Click Here to watch a video from a past Ikebana Exhibit!